km-aero/monster_university/README.md

 ## Description

-Github contains an administrator's system to manipulate student, teacher and workshop data.
+Repository contains an administrator's system to manipulate student, teacher and workshop data.

 ## How to run

-This above files have been tested using python 3.7.6.
+The files have been tested using python 3.7.6.
 I would advise to use python 3.7.x+

+## Initialisation

-Clone and run 'main.py'
+Clone the repository and run 'main.py' on the python terminal.